-We performed a comparative evaluation of TiC2D with state-of-the-art trajectory inference methods on four real scRNA-seq datasets.
-In the previous comparison [26], TSCAN, Monocle2 and Slingshot outperform most existing methods, and they are regarded as three excellent trajectory inference methods.
+TSCAN, Monocle2 and Slingshot outperform most existing methods, and they are regarded as three excellent trajectory inference methods.
 Thus, we compared TiC2D with these three representative methods.
 Specifically, TSCAN determines the lineage structure by drawing an MST on the cluster centers [13].
 Monocle2 constructs an explicit tree based on a scalable RGE algorithm DDRTree to order cells [15].
 Slingshot also adopts a cluster-based MST to identify the global lineages and fits smooth branching curves to these lineages by simultaneous principal curves [31].

 For each trajectory inference method, we ran ten times to get the average result.
-Figure 5(A)shows the performance comparison result based on POS.
+Fig. 5A shows the performance comparison result based on POS.
 For all the four datasets, TiC2D has a higher POS than the compared three methods.
 For dataset LPS, the POS of TiC2D is about 0.87, while the highest POS of the other three methods is about 0.78.
 For dataset HSMM, TiC2D has a POS of 0.43, whereas the POS values of TSCAN and Monocle2 are just around 0.2.
 For dataset Germline, the POS of TiC2D is 0.41, only followed by the score of TSCAN (0.39).
 For dataset MTAB, Slingshot has similar performance with TiC2D.
 On the whole, TiC2D outperforms the three compared methods, indicating that the consensus clustering strategy and aSC_m measure are effective in reconstructing better pseudo-time.
-To further comprehensively compare the performance of these methods, we evaluate the inferred trajectories by the Kendall's tau correlation between the pseudotime assignment and the reference ordering (Qiu et al., 2017, Chen et al., 2019).
-The experiment results are shown in the Figure 5(B).
+To further comprehensively compare the performance of these methods, we evaluate the inferred trajectories by the Kendall's tau correlation between the pseudotime assignment and the reference ordering [12], [15].
+The experiment results are shown in the Fig. 5B.

 Subsequently, we compared the expression patterns of the marker genes along the true pseudo-time and the inferred orderings obtained by TiC2D, TSCAN, Monocle2 and Slingshot.
-The comparison results are shown in Figure 5.
+The comparison results are shown in Fig. 6.
 Generally, the gene expression profiles along the trajectories predicted by TiC2D exhibit much more similar patterns with the true pseudo-temporal trajectories than the other three methods.
 For dataset LPS, the expressions of the marker genes (CCL5, STAT2 and RSAD2) first increase and then slightly decrease along the true pseudo-time.
-The proposed TiC2D successfully reveals the increasing pattern of these genes (Figure 6(A)).
+The proposed TiC2D successfully reveals the increasing pattern of these genes (Fig. 6).
 By contrast, Monocle2 and Slingshot could not accurately reveal the temporal order, and the expression patterns of these genes are also less consistent with the true situation.
 For the dataset HSMM, the expression patterns of the marker genes (MEF2C, MYH3 and ENO3) along the trajectories predicted by TiC2D are more consistent with those along the true pseudo-order.
 For datasets Germline and MTAB, we observe similar trends.
 From a different perspective, these results validate that more accurate pseudo-time trajectories are inferred by TiC2D, which is consistent with the conclusion drawn from the results of POS.